 It is not only meats that can benefit from the use of lard.
 In fact, lard can be used with many foods to extend shelf life and infuse flavor.
 One excellent example is garlic.
 Preserving garlic in fat extends its shelf life and transforms it into a truly delicious ingredient for cooking.

 The cloves, which will soften over time, can add a mellow, roasted garlic flavor to sauces, soups, and roasted vegetables.
-Garlic that has been stored in fat holds in moisture and absorbs any flavors you have added to it.
-It is the most delightful thing to cook with if you love garlic, like I do.
+Garlic stored in fat retains moisture and absorbs added flavors.
+If you’re a garlic lover like me, it’s a delightful ingredient to cook with.

 Sardines